divyansh-177/bustrackeriot/README.md

+Polygon Area Calculator

 The project is based on bus tracking system that is designed to give a real time location of different

 buses at different bus stations.
 We will be monitoring the bus location using RFID sensors, tags.
 Users can get personalized updates about a particular bus in which he/she wants to travel.
 User will get bus location, arrival/departure timing at different bus station and bus routes, providing passengers with an intuitive interface to check if their bus has reached a station or left.
 With the help of tracking user can see how far the bus is, this allows user to plan their route and travel plan